SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 Serial Numbers and other unique information are being set to 0 in config.plist - Please generate the info and change the data before use.

-Use at your own risk, as this set of EFI file only allows you to install, boot into macOS with basic functions.
+Use at your own risk, as this set of EFI file is made for my unit specifically - some configs might not work on yours.

-I haven't tested if it's suitable to be in your daily driver, and of course, the whole thing is "work in progress"
+I haven't tested if it's suitable to be in your daily driver, as for now it only allows me to install and boot into macOS with basic functions.

 ## References: